KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 ## 5. Building the Scratch CNN Architecture

-Based on the proposed architecture, a convolutional neural network was built from the ground up.
-The model consists of four convolutional blocks featuring BatchNormalization, ReLU, MaxPooling, and Dropout.
+A convolutional neural network was built from scratch according to the assignment specification.
+Based on the proposed architecture, the model consists of four convolutional blocks featuring BatchNormalization, ReLU, MaxPooling, and Dropout.
 It concludes with a GlobalAveragePooling layer and two fully connected (Dense) layers with Dropout for regularization.
 The output layer contains a single neuron with a sigmoid activation function for binary classification.
-The model is ready for compilation and training.
+The model is compiled and trained.

 ```mermaid
 graph TD